trachwo/masters-of-shithead/PYINSTALLER.md

 ```
 [right mouse click] on desktop
 [New] -> [Shortcut]
-Location of the item: D:\Projects\masters-of-shithead\shithead.exe -> [Next]
+Location of the item: D:\Projects\masters-of-shithead\src\dist\shithead.exe -> [Next]
 Type a name for this shortcut: Shithead -> [Finish]
 ```
 Now the icon should appear on the desktop (it's already included in shithead.exe) and the game can be started with a double click.
-This opens a console, where errors and log messages are displayed, but unfortunately Windows cannot display all of the used unicode characters (♢, ♡ ,↻, ↺).
+This opens a console, where errors and log messages are displayed.
+**Note**: The default font of the console cannot display all of the used unicode characters (♢, ♡ ,↻, ↺).
+=> change it to another font, e.g. 'Nsimsun'.